 Loewen was born in Vancouver, British Columbia, and lived in the Fraser Valley area through high school.
 He completed his BA in Philosophy at the University of Winnipeg (1968), his BTh in Theology at the Mennonite Brethren Bible College and College of Arts [now the Canadian Mennonite University] (1968), and his MDiv (1971) and PhD (1976) at Fuller Theological Seminary.
 He has also been a visiting scholar at the Graduate Theological Union, Berkeley (1984 and 1988), the University of Edinburgh (1990), and Princeton Theological Seminary (2009).

-Loewen has taught and published in the field of theology over a period of three decades in Canada and the United States.
-During this time he served as academic dean of the Mennonite Brethren Biblical Seminary (1992-1995) and provost of Fresno Pacific University (1995-2001).
-He has been involved in pastoral, denominational, and global ministries, as well as in national and international ecumenical dialogues throughout his career.
+Loewen has taught and published in related fields of theology over a period of four decades in Canada and the United States.
+During this time he served as academic dean of the Mennonite Brethren Biblical Seminary (1992-1995) and academic vice president and provost of Fresno Pacific University (1995-2001).
+He has also been involved in pastoral, denominational, and global ministries, as well as in national and international ecumenical dialogues throughout his career.

 Areas of Expertise, Research, Writing, and Teaching

 Karl Barth studies, Christian theology and ethics, Scripture and tradition, Anabaptist-Mennonite theology, evangelicalism, ecumenical studies